Florence: why it's a time of renaissance in the Tuscan capital

 When people talk about Florence, they often mention Stendhal Syndrome.
 The dizzying disorder - which was said to induce palpitations, fainting and even hallucinations in its victims - was coined by the 19th-century French author to describe the feeling of being overwhelmed by the sheer beauty of Florence's art.
 But arriving in the Tuscan capital at sunset, I couldn't help feel the idea was outdated.

 True, the city still brims with Renaissance riches.
 You only have to step inside the Uffizi (00 39 055 294 883; polomuseale.firenze.it; 6.50) or stare up Michelangelo's five-metre statue of David inside the Galleria dell'Accademia (00 39 055 294 883; polomuseale.firenze.it; 6.50) to be convinced of its cultural credentials.
-But as I walked around streets lined with upmarket boutiques and watched young couples doing the early-evening passeggiata - it struck me that this is a city that bubbles with energy, not one that languishes in the past. game of war hack
+But as I walked around streets lined with upmarket boutiques and watched young couples doing the early-evening passeggiata - it struck me that this is a city that bubbles with energy, not one that languishes in the past. here you go

 The Portrait Firenze (00 39 055 2726 4000; portraitfirenze.com) opens on 1 May in an enviable position overlooking the River Arno and the city's partly covered, medieval bridge, the Ponte Vecchio.
 Part of the luxurious Lungarno Collection, it will offer 34 sumptuous rooms, designed by the Florentine architect Michele Bonan, with B&B doubles from 495.